Kucing-Dev/Altair-Ebpf/README.md

 ## Requirements

 - Linux with eBPF support
-- Rust toolchain (nightly may be required for eBPF builds)
+- Rust toolchain (nightly may be required for eBPF build)
 - `bpf-linker`
 - Root privileges to load eBPF programs
-- Docker (recommended for container detection features)
+- Docker (recommended)

 ---